 Once done, click the Save Settings button at the bottom of the page to save the changes and start the block list download background process.
 These configured block lists are automatically downloaded every 24 hours to keep the DNS Server blocked zone updated.

-Don't forget to configure your network adapter's DNS server settings to 127.0.0.1 (for IPv4) and ::1 (for IPv6).
+If you have the DNS server installed directly on your computer then don't forget to configure your network adapter's DNS server settings to 127.0.0.1 (for IPv4) and ::1 (for IPv6).
 Without these network configuration changes, the DNS Server wont get any queries to respond to and things wont work as intended.

 |IPv4 DNS Server Network Configuration|